- Spring and Summer hours – Monday – Friday 8:30 am to 5 pm

 - For mobility challenged patrons we offer transport around the Festival site with our Mobility Assistance Shuttle.
 Ask at the Security stations at the Main and West gates.

-- Protect yourself and your children with sunscreen, hats, sunglasses and protective clothing, and drink plenty of fluids during the day.
+- Protect yourself and your children with sunscreen, hats, sunglasses and protective clothing, and stay hydrated.
 Wear shoes to protect your feet.
-Take advantage of the misting stations around the site to cool off.
+Stay cool.

 - If your child wanders off, they will be taken to the white First Aid / Security Central Building located near the Fair Grounds riding ring.
 Please make them aware of the location should they require assistance.